 Allowable Expenses for Landlords

 Allowable expenses for landlords came into effect on 6 April 2017.
-A landlord is supposed to pay tax on the income earned from his rented property.
-The profit is calculated after deducting allowances from the income.
-If you own more than one rental property in the UK, all your rental income and allowable expenses must be treated as one.
+A landlord is supposed to pay tax on the income earned from the rented property.
+The profit is calculated after deducting certain allowances from the income that include the following-

-· General maintenance and repair costs
+· General maintenance and repair costs.

-· Agency and property management fees
+· Agency and property management fees.